Student Harassment and Sexual Misconduct

 A range of support is available within and outside the University for students and staff who have experienced harassment and sexual misconduct.
 Further information about support options is available on our Report + Support portal:

-Students facing allegations: as indicated in the Student Harassment and Sexual Misconduct Policy, students facing allegations will be provided with a named staff member who they can contact for support.
+Students facing allegations: as indicated in the Student Harassment and Sexual Misconduct Policy, the University has appointed specially trained members of staff who have the competence and confidence to respond to the needs of students who are accused of harassment and sexual misconduct.
 Support is also available from the Student Wellbeing Service and Greenwich Students’ Union.
 The Report + Support portal includes information for students accused of misconduct.

 Investigating harassment and sexual misconduct